 - a.
-Students must report to the Assistant Principal's Office no later than 8:15 a.m.
+Students must report to the Dean of Student's Office no later than 8:15 a.m.
 Dismissal will be at the end of the school day. - b.
 Students will eat lunch in the ISS room. - c.
-At the discretion of leadership, computers and electronic tablets may be allowed for work specified by the student's teacher.
+Computers and electronic tablets are allowed for work specified by the student's teacher.
 No other electronic devices are allowed. - d.
-Students will be responsible for bringing all books and supplies each day to successfully complete their assignments. - e.
+Students will be responsible for bringing all books and supplies each day to successfully complete their assignments.

+- e.
 Restroom breaks will be scheduled at appropriate intervals. - f.
-Extracurricular participation for students assigned to ISS will be determined by the Principal, Assistant Principal, and activity sponsor.
+Extracurricular participation for students assigned to ISS will be determined by the Dean of Students and activity sponsor.